-The oil sketch provides a unique angle to appreciate the 19th century art.
+The oil sketch provides a unique angle to appreciate the 19th-century art.
 The majority of finished works tend to be void of brush strokes, leaving no human efforts visible.
-The oil sketch reveals how the master piece came into being and how the artist perceived the view personally.
-One of the appeals of the modern arts to the young generations is the intentional traces of human labor, the proof of art creation by means of visible brushwork, layers of paint and scribbled seemingly randomness that echoes the human natures.
+The oil sketch reveals how the masterpiece came into being and how the artist perceived the view personally.
+One of the appeals of the modern arts to the young generations is the intentional traces of human labor, the proof of art created by means of visible brushwork, layers of paint and scribbled seemingly randomness that echoes human nature.
 Here, far away from the fear and burden of being criticized by the convention of neoclassicism or other approved styles, the artists of the 19th century were bold and adventurous.
 They experimented, explored and tried out the subjects with all different techniques.
 In these works, they shine not for their craftsmanship but for their artistic curiosity.

 Modern painters sometimes differentiate between compositional studies from color sketches.
 The former helps the artist to understand the form, proportion and balance while the latter forces them to solve the color problem separately.
 In this exhibition, most of the sketches can be regarded as more or less complete works which have combined both composition and color studies together.

 My favorite in the exhibition is a painting by Gilles Francois Joseph Closson.
 “Cluster of Trees” is an oil sketch over graphite on paper.
-Only the area of the trees were painted, leaving the rest of the paper blank with some remains of preliminary drawing .
-Closson favored unfinished sketches thus one would suspect that he ingenuously displayed three layers of creativity: blank space, graphite drawing and oil painting within one artwork, simply to show the artistic creativity.
+Only the area of the trees was painted, leaving the rest of the paper blank with some remains of preliminary drawings.
+Closson favored unfinished sketches thus one would suspect that he ingenuously displayed three layers of creativity: blank space, graphite drawing and oil painting within one artwork, simply to show artistic creativity.
 The clustered tree was so realistic that it contracted one’s mind once the eyes move the borders where some pencil scribbles were left out.
-Indeed, looking at it, I began to have the illusion that the scene would pop out of the surround empty space.
-In this case, there is a sense of artistic pleasure combined with confusion battled between eyes and minds that put such an oil sketch more advantageous than if it had been fully competed.
+Indeed, looking at it, I began to have the illusion that the scene would pop out of the surrounding empty space.
+In this case, there is a sense of artistic pleasure combined with confusion battled between eyes and minds that put such an oil sketch more advantageous than if it had been fully completed.

 “Studying Nature: Oil Sketches from the Thaw Collection” is now on exhibit at Morgan Library from Jan 23 to Aug 30.
 Morgan Library is free of admission every Friday from 7 – 9PM with music entertainment.